-- Power of attorney granted in favor of the Salvadoran attorney or the company representative in the country, duly notarized at the nearest Consulate of El Salvador in the United States or by Apostille. - An original Certificate of Free Sale issued by the official Health Authorities of the country of origin and Apostille.
-If the Certificate is in English, it must be translated to Spanish duly notarized by a Salvadoran lawyer.
-In case the Certificate is used for a list of various products, the original will be attached to one of the product files and the others will use a photocopy.

-Functioning license of the local warehouse where the product will be stored.
-Usually the local distributor obtains this license.

-- Label of the product, which shall specify the name of the product, list of ingredients, name of manufacturer, importer and/or distributor and the expiration date.
-In case it is necessary usage instructions are required.
-If the same product is commercialized in various sizes, a label for each presentation is required. - Product samples: The Environmental Health Department requires for solid products 3 samples of the product weighing 200 grams each.
-For liquid products, 3 samples of the product weighing 200 milliliters.
-For alcoholic beverages, 2 samples of 200 milliliters each must be presented.
-For bottled water, 3.785 liters (one gallon) for the physical-chemical analysis and 1 sample of 500 milliliters for the microbiological analysis.
+- Power of attorney granted in favor of the Salvadoran attorney or the company representative in the country, duly notarized at the nearest Consulate of El Salvador in the United States or by Apostille. - An original Certificate of Free Sale issued by the official Health Authorities of the country of origin and apostille.
+If the Certificate is in English, it must be translated to Spanish and duly notarized by a Salvadoran lawyer.
+If the Certificate is used for a list of various products, the original will be attached to one of the product files and the others will use a photocopy.
+Functioning license of the local warehouse where the product will be stored is required.
+Usually, the local distributor obtains this license. - Label of the product, which shall specify the name of the product, list of ingredients, name of manufacturer, importer and/or distributor and the expiration date.
+If necessary, usage instructions are required.
+If the same product is commercialized in various sizes, a label for each presentation is required. - Product samples: The Environmental Health Department requires 3 samples of the product weighing 200 grams each for solid products; 3 samples of the product weighing 200 milliliters for liquid products; 2 samples of 200 milliliters each for alcoholic beverages.
+For bottled water, 3.785 liters (one gallon) for physical-chemical analysis and 1 sample of 500 milliliters for microbiological analysis are required.

 Certificates of Free Sale are required for imported products.
 A Certificate of Free Sale, ideally, is a certificate from an official public health agency stating that the product to be imported meets all health and sanitary requirements of that agency and it is freely sold and consumed in the country of origin.
 The certificate can include more than one product and is valid for one year.
 The certificate must be in Spanish or be accompanied by a copy of an official translation that can be provided by the importer.
-For U.S. products, the Ministry of Health will accept the Certificate of Free Sale issued by an official U.S. government institution, including local and state government agencies.
+For U.S. products, the Ministry of Health will accept the Certificate of Free Sale issued by an official U.S. government institution, including local and state government agencies, as well as FDA's Certificate to a Foreign Government.
 In addition, FAS/USDA has negotiated with the Ministry of Health the acceptance of the Food Safety Inspection Service (FSIS) 9060-5 certificate for meat and meat products in lieu of the Certificate of Free Sale.
-USDA is working with the Ministries of Health and Economy to get rid of the Certificate of Free Sale requirement for U.S. food and beverage products and instead accept official U.S. export certificates.
-Also, the discussions include the reduction of the number/quantity of samples required for product registration.
+USDA has continued working with the Ministries of Health and Economy to end the Certificate of Free Sale requirement for U.S. food and beverage products and instead accept official U.S. export certificates.
+These discussions also include the reduction of the number/quantity of samples required for product registration and usage of private labs for product analysis.
+At this time, the Ministry of Health has accepted the use of private labs during local holidays and accepts official U.S. export certificates for low risk processed products to expedite the product registration process.

 Food groups such as baby food, diet foods, and health foods undergo the same required regulations as other food products.
 In the case of meat, sanitary regulations are required.
-These regulations are enforced by DGG through the Law for Sanitary Inspection of Meat (Executive Decree # 39, 07/13/71).
-Meat and meat products can be imported from any country whose meat inspection system is equivalent to the one established and maintained in El Salvador.
+These regulations are enforced by DGG through the Law for Sanitary Inspection of Meat Executive Decree # 39, 07/13/71 (Legal framework Public Health Council-http://cssp.gob.sv/marco-legal/) Meat and meat products can be imported from any country whose meat inspection system is equivalent to the one established and maintained in El Salvador.
 Each shipment that contains meat and meat products from a foreign country must include an official certificate of meat inspection from the country of origin in Spanish.